ahmadbokhakariprofessional123/breast-cancer-analysis/README.md

 ## 📌 Project Overview
-This project applies machine learning techniques to classify breast cancer tumors as **Malignant** or **Benign** using diagnostic cell features.
-Multiple classification models were trained and evaluated to compare performance, with the aim of demonstrating how data analytics and predictive modeling can support **early cancer detection**.
+Breast cancer is one of the most common cancers worldwide, and early detection significantly increases survival rates.
+Machine learning techniques can assist medical professionals by analysing diagnostic measurements and identifying patterns associated with malignant tumors.

+The goal of this project is to develop predictive machine learning models capable of classifying tumors as malignant or benign using diagnostic features extracted from cell nuclei.
+The project evaluates multiple classification algorithms and identifies the most influential features that contribute to accurate cancer detection.

+By comparing model performance and analysing feature importance, this project demonstrates how predictive analytics can support early-stage cancer diagnosis and assist clinical decision-making.

+**early cancer detection**.

 ---